Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n)$ and $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$ for principal series representations: Absolute convergence

-\end{prpd} \begin{proof} We prove (c) by induction on $n+n'$, in the course of which we will also establish (a) and (b).
+We prove (c) by induction on $n+n'$.
 The statement (c) is trivial when $n+n'=1$.
 So we assume that $n+n'\geq 2$, and that (c) holds when $n+n'$ is smaller.
-Without loss of generality, we assume that all the $\nu_i$'s and $\nu'_j$'s are positive valued.
+Without loss of generality, we assume that all the $\nu_i$'s and $\nu'_j$'s are positive characters.

 We first assume that $n'=n$.
 The assumptions of the proposition imply that

 In view of Proposition \ref{gssur1}, we assume without loss of generality that

 where $\mu'$, $f_{\mu'}$ and $\phi_1$ are as in (a).
 By Proposition \ref{r1}, we have that \be \Lambda(s, f, f', \phi)=\Lambda(s,\mathrm g^\circ_{\nu,\nu'_n\cdot\absk{\,\cdot\,}^s}(f, \phi_0), f_{\mu'}), \ee where $\phi_0:=\phi_1\otimes \phi\in \CS(\sk^{n\times n})$.